argoproj/argo-events/api/sensor.md

 <p>

-ResourceLabels refers to the policy used to check the resource state using labels
+OpenFaasTrigger refers to the trigger type of OpenFass

 </p>